 There are endless different Lebkuchen types and variations.
 Some are harder some are softer, some include a different Lebkuchen spice mixture and some include secret ingredients.

-Today, I am sharing a basic Lebkuchen recipe, which is common in and around the alps.
-Another very known Lebkuchen is the Lebkuchen recipe from the city of Nürnberg, the Elisenlebkuchen.
+Today, I am sharing a classic Lebkuchen recipe, which is common in and around the alps.
+Another very popular Lebkuchen is the Lebkuchen recipe from the city of Nürnberg, the Elisenlebkuchen.

 Honey is always included, no matter which lebkuchen recipe!